smithfarm/obs_scm_demo/README.md

 here that will "do" something for you.
 You have to do the work yourself, but this README.md will tell you "how to" do it.

-OK?
+We are going to bootstrap a completely new software project for future development, not run software that has already been developed.

+## But I already know how to bootstrap a new software project!

+So do I. But I didn't know how to set it up so that it would build automatically (in OBS) whenever I push code to github, and I didn't know how to set it up so I could maintain the spec file and the changes file in git.
+If you already know how to do that, then you don't need this

+## OK.
+Let's get started.

 OK.
-Let's get started.
+Here we go.

 ## Review the documentation

-Review the OBS Source Services documentation.
+Before getting our hands dirty, let's review the OBS Source Services documentation.
 I recommend to study the whole chapter with care.

 [Using Source Services chapter of OBS User Guide](https://openbuildservice.org/help/manuals/obs-user-guide/cha.obs.source_service.html)